yysun/apprun/docs/04-architecture.md

 * [Routing](07-routing) is through event.
 * [Directive](07a-directive) is through event.

+## Event Types

-Events can be strongly typed.
+Events can be strongly typed using TypeScript Discriminated Unions.
 If you are interested, please read this post: [Strong Typing in AppRun](https://medium.com/@yiyisun/strong-typing-in-apprun-78520be329c1).

 ![typed events](https://cdn-images-1.medium.com/max/1600/1*Z1y_-n7_Y1bzDUJuw0ORVw.png)

+## Event Scope

 So far, the AppRun events we see are global events, which means that the events are published and handled globally by all modules.
 Sometime, you may want to limit the events to a certain scope.
 You then can use [components](04-component).